A rating with receipts

 Require large, established player pools for accuracy.
 May be less reliable in smaller communities or emerging markets.

-Provisional Rating (1-10 matches)
+New Rating (1-10 matches)

 Developing Rating (11-50 matches)

-Established Rating (51+ matches)
+Established History (51+ matches)

 Using Your Rax Rating